dioz95/openweatherapi_streaming_pipeline/terraform/README.md

 terraform plan
 ```

-5. Deploy the infrastucture:
+5. Deploy the infrastructure:

 ```bash
 terraform apply -auto-approve
 ```

 ## Documentation of a working system
-After running `terraform apply` and the infrastucture is successfully deployed, the working system can be tested in this following steps:
+After running `terraform apply` and the infrastructure is successfully deployed, the working system can be tested in these following steps:
 1. Go to Athena service and set the `Workgroup` to `athena` on the top right of the screen,

 <p align="center"><img src="https://github.com/dioz95/openweatherapi_streaming_pipeline/blob/main/assets/set_athena_wg.png" /></p>